pjankiewicz/pjankiewicz.github.io/blog/posts_md/zen-coding.md

 When you began your coding career, what was the first thing you learned?
 It was writing simple functions and creating data structures — or even working with primitive ones.

-It is proven that you can model even very complex systems purely with data structures and functions.  verything can be seen from a functional standpoint:
+It is proven that you can model even very complex systems purely with data structures and functions.
+Everything can be seen from a functional standpoint:

 ```rust
 next_state = application(previous_state, action)